 3.2.5.
-Effectiveness of cooperation between the CAGs and local authorities of local authorities to Roma inclusion, and the availability of resources from the local budget or national programmes.
+Effectiveness of cooperation between the CAGs and local authorities

 Effective interaction of the CAG with the local government is essential for the success of the local processes facilitated by the ROMED2 programme.
 The starting point for selecting municipalities to participate in the programme was that the local authorities should be demonstrate political will and openness to the proposed local processes.